 My D&I colleague, Carmen Morris, recently wrote an article, on LinkedIn, about her concern about Unconscious Bias (UB) awareness workshops.
 Also, I saw a post by James Elfer of MoreThanNow.
 Look them both up.

 I decided to respond to some of the detractors in the comments with the following information and thought it might be useful to share in an article, as it exceeded the comments character limit by quite some way and required six separate replies!

-It’s well documented that UB awareness training is a “sop to inclusion efforts” (this is a direct quote from a Head of D&I at a prominent organisation).
-It is clear that realising UB exists, how it manifests itself and the impact is important (think of the paper cuts analogy*), but expecting people to be aware of their unconscious and mitigate themselves, is not actually possible.
+It’s well documented that one-off UB awareness training is a “sop to inclusion efforts” (this is a direct quote from a Head of D&I at a prominent organisation).
+It is clear that realising UB exists, how it manifests itself and the impact is important (think of the paper cuts analogy*), but expecting people to be aware of their unconscious and mitigate themselves after singular interventions, is not actually possible.

 Take this recently updated academic paper which aggregates into one, 492 studies on the matter, with nearly 90-thousand participants. https://psyarxiv.com/dv8tu/